 I personally own a pump-action Mossberg 500 with a modified choke, and I like it a lot.
 I've used it for everything from turkey hunting to dove hunting to upland bird hunting.
 I also know several people who shoot a Remington 870 and like it a lot.
 It all depends how it feels to the individual.

 I will always take my Mossberg 500 12-gauge turkey hunting rather than a 20-gauge.
-I prefer the larger shot size (4 shot) and heavier loads when hunting gobblers.
+I prefer the larger shot size (No. 4) and heavier loads when hunting gobblers.
 Turkeys aren't moving at speeds that dove and ducks are, so you can get away with a heavier shot.

 Several people will use 12-gauge loads for big-game hunting, as well.
 Your odds are certainly better at longer distances with a 12-gauge if you're using buckshot loads.
 Similarly, people will use a 12-gauge for small-game hunting like rabbits and squirrels.
 However, you risk ruining the meat of these small-game animals when hunting with a 12-gauge.

-This day and age, a 20-gauge shotgun may be considered the more popular and widely-used of the two, if nothing else because of its versatility.
-Most of the things you'd want to do with a shotgun, you can do adequately enough with a 12-gauge.
+This day and age, a 12-gauge shotgun may be considered the more popular and widely used of the two, if nothing else because of its versatility.
+You can tackle just about any shotgun-appropriate task with a 12-gauge.

 On the other hand, 20-gauges are great guns for young hunters or new hunters.
 They will experience less recoil and presumably be getting used to a lighter gun.
 The shotgun shells are slightly smaller, lighter and shoot a higher density, which is good when targeting faster birds.

 I own a single-shot 20-gauge, and I like it for squirrel hunting and turkey hunting at closer ranges.
 Several hunters will still use a 20-gauge when hunting all the same game species mentioned above, but there's more room for error when you shoot a turkey with less lead or steel shot.
 Typically, hunters need to get wild game in to closer distances for a more ethical shot.